Term Structure Modeling under Volatility Uncertainty: Arbitrage-Free Forward Rate Dynamics

-for almost all $T$, where $\bar{B}=(\bar{B}_t^1,...,\bar{B}_t^d)_{0\leq t\leq\tau}$ is a $G$-Brownian motion under $\bar{\mathbb{E}}$. \end{thm} In contrast to the traditional HJM drift condition, our drift condition consists of several equations and several market prices, termed \textit{market price of risk} and \textit{market prices of uncertainty}, respectively.
-The additional equations and market prices are due to the fact that the forward rate and the discounted bonds have additional drift terms compared to the classical case.
-In the presence of volatility uncertainty, there is a certain drift term and several uncertain drift terms, as explained in Section \ref{term structure movements}.
-Therefore, the market price erasing the certain drift term is called the market price of risk and the market prices erasing the uncertain drift terms are called the market prices of uncertainty.
-Similar to the classical HJM model, the risk-neutral dynamics of the forward rate are fully characterized by its diffusion term.
-We call the sublinear expectation $\bar{\mathbb{E}}$ in Theorem \ref{drift condition} \textit{risk-neutral sublinear expectation}, since the discounted bonds are symmetric $G$-martingales under $\bar{\mathbb{E}}$, ruling out arbitrage opportunities.
-Accordingly, we call the dynamics of the forward rate under $\bar{\mathbb{E}}$, given in Theorem \ref{drift condition}, \textit{risk-neutral dynamics}.
-Theorem \ref{drift condition} shows that the drift terms of the risk-neutral forward rate dynamics are completely determined by its diffusion terms.
-It should be noted that this does not only hold for the coefficients in the drift and the diffusion terms but also for the uncertainty of the drift and the diffusion terms, since the uncertain volatility of the $G$-Brownian motion determines the uncertain quadratic covariation and there is no certain drift term in the risk-neutral dynamics.
-The drift condition is still consistent with the classical HJM drift condition if there is no volatility uncertainty.
-Let us suppose that there is no uncertainty about the volatility, that is, $\Sigma=\{I_d\}$.
-Then the $G$-Brownian motion becomes a standard Brownian motion and its quadratic variation is no longer uncertain.
-As it is described in Section \ref{term structure movements}, this implies that the dynamics of the forward rate are given by
+where $\bar{B}=(\bar{B}_t^1,...,\bar{B}_t^d)_{0\leq t\leq\tau}$ is a $G$-Brownian motion under $\bar{\mathbb{E}}$. \end{thm} The additional market prices occuring in the drift condition represent the market prices of uncertainty.
+In comparison to the classical case without volatility uncertainty, the forward rate and (hence) the discounted bonds have additional drift terms, which are uncertain (as explained in Section \ref{term structure movements}).
+As a consequence, we need additional market prices in order to make the discounted bonds symmetric $G$-martingales, which ultimately rules out arbitrage.
+Since the additional market prices relate to the uncertain drift terms of the discounted bonds, they are termed \textit{market prices of uncertainty}.
+The risk-neutral dynamics of the forward rate are fully characterized by its diffusion term, which, in contrast to the classical HJM model, does not only apply to the coefficients but also to the uncertainty.
+We call the dynamics of the forward rate under $\bar{\mathbb{E}}$, given in Theorem \ref{no-arbitrage if the drift condition is satisfied}, \textit{risk-neutral dynamics}, since the discounted bonds are symmetric $G$-martingales under $\bar{\mathbb{E}}$.
+As in the classical HJM model, the diffusion coefficient $\beta$ determines the drift coefficient of the risk-neutral forward rate dynamics.
+In addition, the uncertain volatility, included in the $G$-Brownian motion $\bar{B}$, determines the uncertainty of the drift, represented by the quadratic covariation processes of $\bar{B}$.
+That means, arbitrage-free term structure models also exhibit drift uncertainty in the presence of volatility uncertainty.
+Despite the differences, the drift condition is still consistent with the classical HJM drift condition.
+If there is no uncertainty about the volatility, that is, if $\Sigma=\{I_d\}$, then the forward rate, for all $T$, satisfies

-for all $T$, that is, the model corresponds to a classical HJM model where the drift is given by the sum of $\alpha$ and $\sum_{i=1}^d\gamma^{i,i}$.
-The drift condition in Theorem \ref{drift condition} implies that